tjdharani/langchain/README.md

 ## 🤔 What is this?

 Large language models (LLMs) are emerging as a transformative technology, enabling developers to build applications that they previously could not.
 However, using these LLMs in isolation is often insufficient for creating a truly powerful app - the real power comes when you can combine them with other sources of computation or knowledge.
+LangChain is the Best Framework for it.

 This library aims to assist in the development of those types of applications.
 Common examples of these applications include: